 Consumers can now shop anywhere and anytime across smartphones, tablets and desktop computers.
 In 2016, 19% percent of the U.S. retail sales market came from mobile devices.
 Small business e-commerce retailers are called to adopt mobile (if they haven’t already) as an integral part of their sales strategy.
 At a base level websites should be optimized for mobile with a clear, intuitive purchase path across smartphones and tablets.

 Increased mobile traffic is a major opportunity for retailers because mobile enables more frequent contact with the shopper than stores and desktop computers.
-A positive user experience from product research through the online purchase process is critical.
-Using technology like buy buttons and one-step checkout will also help increase conversion rates.
+A positive user experience from product research through the online purchase process is critical which is why using an experienced website developer in The Woodlands is crucial for your ecommerce success.
+Using technology like buy buttons and one-step checkout will also help increase conversion rates

 Curated Content and Personalization